mrobbeloth/obstruction/README.md

 Note: if building plplot from source, many of the drivers can be found w/ installation of: sudo apt-get install libgd2-xpm-dev

+Note 2: Updating Java requires rebuliding OpenCV
+Note 3: For OpenCV LAPACK support on Ubuntu 18.04+, use liblapacke-dev Note 4: For OpenCV EIGEN support on Ubuntu 18.04+, use libeigen3-dev